-In a situation like the Robinsons', a trust officer sometimes suggests clients work with an estate attorney to create a trust specifying the timing and circumstances under which each heir can access portions of their inheritance.
+In a situation like the Robinsons', Martin recommends that clients engage their advisor and estate attorney to create a trust or trusts specifying the timing and circumstances under which each heir can access portions of their inheritance.
 For instance, the Robinsons could allow their oldest two to inherit immediately, but establish trusts for the younger two with access linked to milestones, such as college graduation or holding a job for a set period of time.

 Here's a look at some other considerations when planning to continue caring for your loved ones through your estate.

 It's very common for couples to bring children from previous relationships into a marriage.
 There is a wide range of approaches to raising a blended family.
 Some kids move freely among two households on the same block, while others may commute by plane from Mom's to Dad's house, spending summers in one state and school years in another.

 It's the same when you plan for your continued care of your children and stepchildren after your death: There's often no one-size-fits-all.

 “The solutions for blended families are as diverse and unique as the families themselves.
 Some couples choose to treat all of their children equally in an estate plan, even if one parent came into the marriage with a million dollars and the other came in with $10,” Martin says.
 “Others may want to make sure that the money they brought into the marriage passes to their biological children.”

 Estate planning is particularly crucial for parents who currently serve as full- or part-time caregivers for offspring with disabilities.
 Planning to fund their continued care after you're no longer able to provide it is not just a loving act for the affected child, but also for their siblings.
 You don't want their sibling's care to fall solely upon them.